NathStevo97/certifications-notes/kubernetes/CKAD/03_Configuration/22_Node-Affinity.md

 - **Note:** If just needing a pod to go to any node with a particular label, regardless of value, use the `Exists` operator -> no values are required in this case.

 - Additional operators are available, with further details provided in the documentation.
-- In the event that a node cannot be allocated due to a lable fault, the resulting action is dependent upon the NodeAffinityType set.
+- In the event that a node cannot be allocated due to a label fault, the resulting action is dependent upon the NodeAffinityType set.

 ## Node Affinity Types

-- Defines the scheduler's behaviour regarding Node Affinity and pod lifecycle stages
+- Defines the scheduler's behavior regarding Node Affinity and pod lifecycle stages

 - 2 main types available:
   1. `RequireDuringSchedulingIgnoredDuringExecution`